ercexpo/polish-news-domains/README.md

 ## If you use this resource please cite as follows:

 Clemm von Hohenberg, B., Casas, A., and Wojcieszak, M. (2021).
-A list of Polish news domains with ideology scores and social media accounts.
-[DOI to add]
+A list of Polish news domains with ideology scores and social media accounts. https://doi.org/10.5281/zenodo.5746987

 ## Corrections and extensions